amromics/amrviz/README.md

 ## Usage

 AMR-viz comprises two components: a web application and an analysis pipeline.

-### To run the web application
+To start the web server, run the following command from **amrviz** root directory
-Change the current working directory to the **amrviz** cloned directory in the step 4 of Intallation above.

 ```bash
 ./amrviz.py start [-p 3000] [--webapp-dir web-app]
 ```